Global Rental Token Price Tops $0.0000 (GRT)

-Global Rental Token (GRT) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on May 1st.
-During the last seven days, Global Rental Token has traded flat against the US dollar.
-One Global Rental Token coin can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Global Rental Token has a market cap of $555,573.82 and approximately $66.00 worth of Global Rental Token was traded on exchanges in the last 24 hours.
+Global Rental Token (GRT) traded flat against the dollar during the one day period ending at 14:00 PM E.T. on May 5th.
+Global Rental Token has a total market cap of $555,573.82 and approximately $66.00 worth of Global Rental Token was traded on exchanges in the last 24 hours.
+One Global Rental Token coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Global Rental Token has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.